stardog-union/stardog-examples/examples/cli/versioning/README.md

 Stardog Versioning
 ==================

-This tutorial explains how [Stardog versioning](http://docs.stardog.com/#_versioning) support works.
+This tutorial explains how [Stardog versioning](http://docs.stardog.com/#_versioning) works.
 The tutorial uses the CLI but all the functionality explained here is also accessible via via the [Java API](http://docs.stardog.com/java/snarl/com/complexible/stardog/api/versioning/VersioningConnection.html) or the [HTTP API](http://docs.stardog.apiary.io/#reference/versioning).